Ming002021/Variants-of-FW/README.md

 -See ReadMe.txt in each folder please.

-ALL CODE IS WRITTEN BY MINDY.
+ALL CODE IS WRITTEN BY MINDY XU.